Transportation in Tulsa, Oklahoma: Streetcars

-The Tulsa Street Railway Company (TSR) was formed in 1905 by a group of 18 private investors, led by real estate developer Grant Stebbins.
+The Tulsa Street Railway (TSR) was formed in 1905 by a group of 18 private investors, led by real estate developer Grant Stebbins.
 By the end of 1906, TSR had electric streetcars operating downtown along Main, Third and Fifth Streets.
 One reference states that the street car lines were completed even before the streets were paved.
 In 1913 TSR was forced to withdraw its service on Cincinnati Hill by the City of Tulsa due to the danger of cars sliding down the hill.
 In 1909, the Oklahoma Union Traction Company (OUT) built another streetcar line that ran from Owen Park to 18th Street and Lewis, an area now known as Swan Lake.
 The route went through Downtown on Fourth Street, south on Elgin to 11th Street, and then turned south on Lewis.
 TSR then built a line from First and Peoria to Kendall College.
 By 1923, TSR owned 21 miles of track and 52 trolley cars.
 Several more lines were built until the 1920s, when private cars and taxis became more abundant and ridership began to decline.
 TSR was sold in 1926 to United Service Company.
 The streetcar system was sold again in 1936 to National City Lines.

 OUT went bankrupt in 1935.
 The trolley wires and rails were removed, and public transportation turned exclusively to buses.